MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage.md

 This section describes how to create storage resources from Python code.
 If you prefer, you can also create resources through the Azure portal or through the [equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands).

 Create a Python file named *provision_blob.py* with the following code.
 The comments explain the details.
 In particular, you must define your subscription ID as an environment variable `AZURE_SUBSCRIPTION_ID`.
-The resource group name, location, and storage account name are defined as constants in the code.
+The resource group name, location, storage account name, and container name are all defined as constants in the code.

 :::code language="python" source="~/../python-sdk-docs-examples/storage/provision_blob.py":::